Flexible working jobs should be the default position for all employees, rather than it being up to individuals to request.

 This and Mother Pukka’s Flex Appeal campaign to bring an end to the 9 to 5 working day, has resulted in traction in the public eye.
 We hope it feeds down quickly as more businesses realise the benefits of flexibility.
 As a flexible recruitment consultancy, we work with many forward-thinking businesses who understand how flexibility can improve employee engagement, retention and hiring opportunities.
 You can find out more here in our Flexible and Proud Report.

-Flexible working options for the modern age
+Flexible working jobs for the modern age

 Jane O’Gorman, Director at Ten2Two says, “It’s quite amazing it has taken this long for parliament to wake up to the fact that new ways of working and in particular, flexible working jobs must be a necessity rather than the exception.”